RexZheng-coder/graduation-project/README.md

 # Re2po Workspace

 This repository is the full working workspace for my graduation project on fine-grained DNN model storage for serverless edge inference.
-It keeps both the final system prototype and the supporting experiments that led to it, so the structure reflects how the project was actually built rather than only the polished end result.
+It keeps the planning document, the thesis paper, the final system prototype, and the supporting experiments that led to it, so the structure reflects how the project evolved rather than only the polished end result.

 The repository itself is the outer Re2po workspace.
 The main service implementation lives in the inner `Re2po/` directory, which contains the redundancy-aware model repository prototype for edge serverless computing.
-The surrounding directories preserve the training experiments, model decomposition scripts, local datasets, exported artifacts, and environment snapshots that supported the thesis work.
+The surrounding directories preserve the planning paper, the thesis paper, the training experiments, the model decomposition scripts, the local datasets, the exported artifacts, and the environment snapshots that supported the thesis work.

 ## Repository Map